watchexec/cargo-watch/README.md

 See the [`glob::Pattern` docs][glob::Pattern] for a more detailed specification of the glob matching syntax used for `--ignore`.

+On Windows, patterns should be specified with Windows-style (`\\`) separators.
+Unix-style separators (`/`) would not match Windows paths, which could be confusing and give the appearance of commandline ignores not working.

+From Cargo Watch 7.0.0, `/` in commandline ignores are automatically translated to `\\` when running on Windows, but one should still try to write the correct patterns for the platform, as there may be more subtle differences.

 [glob::Pattern]: https://doc.rust-lang.org/glob/glob/struct.Pattern.html

 ### Reloading servers